rbe549/rbe549.github.io/hw1.md

 <a name='sub'></a>
 ## 6. Submission Guidelines

-<b> If your submission does not comply with the following guidelines, you'll be given ZERO credit </b>
+<b> If your submission does not comply with the following guidelines, you'll be given ZERO credit. </b>

 <a name='files'></a>
 ### 6.1.
 File tree and naming